 Manuscripts should be submitted at our manuscript submission and information portal https://cts.sciencemag.org.
 The status of submitted manuscripts can also be tracked at this portal.

-Authors should familiarize themselves with the overall editorial policies for Science before submitting their paper.
+Authors should familiarize themselves with the overall editorial policies for the Science Journals before submitting their paper.
 These policies spell out the rights and responsibilities that authors agree to when submitting and publishing their papers.
 Access this information here.

 Categories of manuscripts

 Research Articles (up to ~4500 words, including references, notes and captions–corresponds to ~5 printed pages in the journal) are expected to present a major advance.
 Research Articles include an abstract, an introduction, up to six figures or tables, sections with brief subheadings, and about 40 references.
 Materials and Methods should be included in supplementary materials, which should also include information needed to support the paper's conclusions.

 Science also accepts a few Research Articles for online presentation.
 These are expected to present significant research results that cannot be fully presented in the print format and merit the extra length and attention provided by this presentation.
 The cover letter should indicate why the additional length is merited.
 These can be up to 8000 words and include methods, additional figures and potentially videos, as part of the main article.
 Additional supplementary materials which include information needed to support the paper's conclusions, are allowed.
 The full text will be included in all digital versions of Science, and a structured abstract will be included in the print version.
 A pdf of the full article can be downloaded.

 Reports (up to ~2500 words including references, notes and captions–corresponds to ~3 printed pages in the journal) present important new research results of broad significance.
 Reports should include an abstract, an introductory paragraph, up to four figures or tables, and about 30 references.
 Materials and Methods should be included in supplementary materials, which should also include information needed to support the paper's conclusions.